 Are All Types of Rice Good For Long Term Storage

-When it comes to rice, there are thousands of varieties, but not all are created equal when it comes to long-term storage.
-Long-grain or one of the other white rice are the top choices for long-term storage because they store the longest.
+There are thousands of varieties when it comes to rice, but not all are created equal when it comes to long-term storage.
+Long-grain or one of the other white kinds of rice are the top choices for long-term storage because they store the longest.

 The following information is based on optimum storage conditions.